CommE2E/comm/docs/nix_mobile_workflows.md

 There are a few things you’ll need to do before you can deploy the app to a physical iOS device.

-### Xcode settings

-First, in Xcode, open the Comm workspace `native/ios/Comm.xcworkspace`.
-Make sure that you’re signed into Xcode with an Apple Developer account (either the Comm developer team’s or your own).
-You can see any accounts currently associated with Xcode by navigating to Xcode → Preferences → Accounts.

-Next, you’ll want to ensure that the Comm project is configured with a valid Team, Bundle Identifier, and Provisioning Profile.
-To access these settings, navigate to View → Navigators → Project, and select the “Comm” project in the left sidebar.
-Then, select “Comm” from the “TARGETS” list, and navigate to the “Signing & Capabilities” tab.
-You should verify the following settings:

 ### Connecting to local keyserver

 If you want your custom build of the app to connect to your local instance of the Node.js server (the `keyserver` subdirectory of the repo), you’ll need to do some additional work.
 First, confirm that your computer and physical iOS device are on the same network.
 If you’re running a local keyserver instance, you’ll need to be able to reach it with your device.
 Local keyservers run on the local IP address at port 8043.